-Philips has entered the wearable tech space in late 2016 with its own health platform and ecosystem.
-The company says, the health suite is the first in a larger product line of smart medical-grade devices to come.
+Philips has only recently entered the wearable tech space.
+The company says, its health suite is the first in a larger product line of smart medical-grade devices to come.

 One of the gadgets launched as part of this is a smart ear thermometer.
 It takes accurate temperature readings in 2 seconds, monitors your readings over time, and has a simple one-touch button operation.

-The device automatically transfers your measurements via Bluetooth to the app on your smartphone.
+The gizmo automatically transfers your measurements via Bluetooth to the app on your smartphone.
 The app will let you know your normal body core temperature so you can track and spot changes quickly and easily.
-Plus if you opt for one of the other devices in the health suite (such as the connected blood pressure monitor or scale), you can keep all your measurements in one place.
+Plus if you opt for one of the other devices (such as the connected blood pressure monitor or scale), you can keep all your measurements in one place.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!

 *Disclosure: We are a review site that receives a small commission from sales of certain items, but the price is the same for you.
 We are independently owned and all opinions expressed here are our own.
 See our affiliate disclosure page for more details.